NCIP/gdc-docs/docs/API/Users_Guide/Submission.md

 #### Example

-Use a graphql fragment to get specific properties from two portions and give them aliases in the response.
+GraphQL query that uses a graphql fragment to get specific properties from two portions and give them aliases in the response.

-**GraphQL Query**

 ```JavaScript
 {